 Campaigners, including the Protection Against Stalking charity, argued that the 1997 Act was not effective in dealing with stalking.
 The campaign led to an “Independent Parliamentary Inquiry” by the Justice Unions’ Parliamentary Group.
 Their report, published in February 2012, found that victims of stalking had a profound lack of confidence in the criminal justice system, and recommended that the 1997 Act be amended as part of a package of reforms.

-The Coalition Government consulted in 2011-12 on whether or not there should be changes to the law, including a separate offence of stalking.
+The Coalition Government consulted in 2011-12 on whether there should be changes to the law, including a separate offence of stalking.

 The Protection of Freedoms Act 2012 amended the 1997 Act and created two new offences of stalking:

 In December 2015, the Home Office published a consultation on whether to introduce a stalking protection order for cases of “stranger stalking”.
 The consultation closed on 29 February 2016.
 The Government published its response to the consultation in December 2016, promising that the Government would legislate to introduce stalking protection orders “as soon as Parliamentary time allows”.